Summer in Rome: ideas to enjoy the hottest season in the eternal city

 Free, late afternoon yoga classes in the Villa Pamphili park

 Villa Pamphili park is a little bit outside the historical center, and it’s huge and curated.
 It was a property with a few palaces from the XVII century and vineyards, and now has gardens, pinewoods and ponds, and a running circuit.
-The coffee shop specialized in organic food “Vivi Bistrot”, which is situated inside the park near the gate at Via Vitellia 102, organizes free yoga classes Tuesday to Sunday, 7 to 8 PM.
+The coffee shop specialized in organic food “Vivi Bistrot”, which is located inside the park near the gate at Via Vitellia 102, organizes free yoga classes Tuesday to Sunday, 7 to 8 PM.
 Bring your yoga mat along and join the yoga in the gardens in front of the coffee shop, under the shade of the umbrella pine trees: classes happen only during the summer in Rome, from June 5 to Sep 8.
+Exploring public parks like Villa Pamphili is one of the most rewarding things to do in Rome for free.

 Summer live music at the Village Celimontana